Our experiments with creating ghost hunting cameras - did they work?

 IR-Converted Ghost Hunting Cameras: A Better Option to Purchase

-Right: How darkness looks with Infrared lighting to our ghost hunting cameras.
+(Photo: How darkness looks with Infrared lighting to the ghost hunting cameras we converted.)

 More Benefits of Ghost Hunting Cameras Converted to See in the Dark

 As we mentioned, false anomalies are a problem for ghost investigators using compact digital cameras with flash.
 With our ghost hunting cameras, the amount of false anomalies captured will drastically be reduced when using the correct flash settings in conjunction with IR illumination.
 Additionally, the environment will not be interrupted (nor will your eyes) by the sudden burst of a camera flash.
 This allows the ghost hunter to investigate more discreetly.
 Most of our ghost hunting cameras also record full spectrum AVI video.
 After the ghost investigation, simply take out the SD memory card and place it in your computer's card reader.
 Open the folder to easily review the images or videos.
 Ghost hunting video cameras are also available.
 They shoot video and take photographs, too.
 (Photo: An IR light, such as this, makes nighttime look like daylight to the full spectrum camera.)